How To Force A Line Break (a Soft Return)

 Click any of the alignment options to align the text on the page.
 The default is left aligned and is recommended for most content.

 Once you've placed an anchor at a specific spot on a page, you can later link to that anchor to make traveling there a breeze.
 When creating an anchor, you'll be prompted to name it so you can target it specifically.
+Anchors are often used to create navigation for long pages with lots of content.
+However, a better option would be to enable a table of contents for the page

 Click to insert an image.
 You'll prompted to browse to the image's location, as well as select border, spacing, and alignment properties.
 By placing a short description in the alternative text field, you make such information accessible to users with disabilities, or who are otherwise unable to view images.
-You can also upload images using this tool.

 Tables are handy containers for information that must be aligned in rows and columns.
 They can be formatted to your liking, and edited after creation by right-clicking (or control+clicking on a Mac).
 See Working with Tables for more information.